-DV VQMP Report Condition Seqwater Compliance Section 142(3) The report must state or include all of the following- This report provides an update on the implementation of the DWQMP in accordance with a. the information required under the latest reporting requirement given to the provider; the approval conditions and the above regulatory guidance. b. the actions the provider took to implement the plan; Refer to Section 3 of this report.
-C. the outcome of any review of the plan in the financial year and how the provider has addressed matters raised in the review; Refer to Section 7 of this report.
-A regular review of the DWQMP was not required to be completed in the reporting period. d. if a drinking water quality management plan audit report has been prepared for the financial year- a summary of its findings and any recommendations; Refer to Section 6 of this report.
-A regular audit of the DWQMP was not required to be completed during the reporting period. e. details of any information the provider gave the regulator under sections 102 and 102A in the financial year; Refer to Section 5 of this report for details of incident/event reporting during the reporting period. f. details of the provider's compliance with water quality criteria for drinking water; Refer to Sections 3 and 5 of this report.
-Enclosure 1 provides the 2020-21 Water Quality Data report.
-This report also includes aesthetic criteria. g. if the provider supplies drinking water to customers- details of any complaints to the provider about the provider's drinking water service.
-Seqwater does not supply drinking water directly to customers (as defined under the Act).
-Customer complaints are managed by Water Service Providers ( WSPs ), with the exception of the small recreation park systems operated by Seqwater where there have been no recorded complaints.
+DWQMP Report Co ondition Seqwater Compliance plan reports This section applies financial year in whi drinking water qualit approved.
+The provider must, reasonable excuse- prepare a report management plat complying with the applies to the pro- give the regulator ng water quality management a for each financial year after a ich a relevant service provider's ty management plan has been unless the provider has a - (a drinking water quality an report) for the financial year his section and, if section 142C(2) ovider, that subsection; and or a copy of the report within 120 fter the financial year ends.
+The current report is required to be submitted to the Regulator within 120 business days after the 2021-22 financial year ends.
+As outlined in the Information Notice, submission for this report is due by 19 December 2022.
+This report has been prepared in accordance with the approval conditions of the DWQMP and the Drinking Water Quality Management Plan Report Guidance Notes.
+Section 142C(2) is not applicable.
+Section 142(3) The all of the following e report must state or include This report provides an update on the implementation of the DWQMP in accordance with required under the latest ement given to the provider; the approval conditions and the above regulatory guidance. b. the actions the plan; provider took to implement the Refer to Section 3 of this report. financial year a any review of the plan in the nd how the provider has ers raised in the review; Refer to Section 7 of this report.
+A regular review of the DWQMP was not required to be completed in the reporting period. report has been ter quality management plan audit a prepared for the financial year- s findings and any ns; Refer to Section 6 of this report.
+A regular audit of the DWQMP was not required to be completed during the reporting period. formation the provider gave the sections 102 and 102A in the Refer to Section 5 of this report for details of incident/event reporting during the reporting period. ovider's compliance with water or drinking water; Refer to Sections 3 and 5 of this report.
+Enclosure 1 provides the 2021-22 Water Quality Data report.
+This report also includes aesthetic criteria. customers- de upplies drinking water to etails of any complaints to the the provider's drinking water Seqwater does not supply drinking water directly to customers (as defined under the Act).
+Customer complaints are managed by Water Service Providers (WSPs), with the exception of the small recreation park systems operated by Seqwater where there have been no recorded complaints.
 Accordingly, complaints are not detailed in this report.